ibrahim-2010/DevSecOps-Three-Tier-EKS/README.md

 ## Project Workflow

-1. Developer pushes code to the `e2e-3-tier-DevSecOps` branch on GitHub.
+1. Developer pushes code to the `main` branch on GitHub.
 2. Jenkins pipeline triggers and runs:
    - Workspace cleanup
    - Git checkout